AkiraNom/deep-learning-project/README.md

 * Model architecture: VGG11 + batch normalization
 * Parameter initialization: pre-trained VGG11 parameters

-## 2. CNN - Oxford Flower Image Classifier Using Transfer LEarning.
+## 2. CNN - Oxford Flower Image Classifier Using Transfer Learning.

  Flower Image Classifier is a machine learning model designed to predict the class of flower images.The pretrained MobileNetV3 model, along with its weights has been fine-tuned with data augmentation specifically for flower image classification.
 Impbalance data handling techniques have been implemented to improve the model's performance.
 The model has been trained on the Oxford 102 Flower Dataset. <br>